Lateral flow testing in early years settings: what you need to know

 The DfE has advised that there is no requirement for staff to provide proof of a negative test result.

 - What happens if a member of staff gets a positive test result?

 If staff get a positive result from a LFD test, they should report their results to NHS Test and Trace as soon as the test is complete, via the self-report gov.uk page.
 They should also let their setting know so that they can identify close contacts and make cover arrangements.

-The member of staff and the rest of their household should immediately self-isolate.
-However, the staff member will also need to book a PCR test to confirm the result.
-This should be taken within two days of the LFD test.
+The member of staff should immediately self-isolate and book a PCR test to confirm the result.

-If the follow-up PCR test is negative, they and their household can stop isolating.
+If the follow-up PCR test is negative, they can stop isolating.

-If the PCR test is also positive, then the staff member should continue to isolate (alongside any other members of their household) in line with Stay at Home guidance inform their nursery or pre-school of the positive PCR result.
+If the PCR test is also positive, then the staff member should continue to isolate in line with Stay at Home guidance and inform their nursery or pre-school of the positive PCR result.

 - What happens if a test is void?